Cleancodefactory/BindKraft/Documentation/WindowBehaviors.md

 function IAttachedWindowBehaviors() {}
 IAttachedWindowBehaviors.Interface("IAttachedWindowBehaviors");
 IAttachedWindowBehaviors.RequiredTypes("BaseWindow");
-IAttachedWindowBehaviors.prototype.attachBehavior = function(wb);
+IAttachedWindowBehaviors.prototype.attachBehavior = function(wb[, name]);
 IAttachedWindowBehaviors.prototype.detachBehavior = function(wb);
 IAttachedWindowBehaviors.prototype.attachedBehaviors = function(callback);
 IAttachedWindowBehaviors.prototype.detachAllBehaviors = function(callback);
 IAttachedWindowBehaviors.prototype.adviseAttachedBehaviors = function(msg);
+IAttachedWindowBehaviors.prototype.attachedBehavior = function( callback_or_name);
 ```
 As mentioned all windows already have it implemented.
 The `adviseAttachedBehaviors` is used by the windows themselves and is unlikely to be needed when implementing applications.
 One may need to call it when implementing new window classes, but even that is unlikely, because behaviors are already advised for almost everything important that happens with the window on which they are attached and it is not very likely more to be needed.

-The rest of the methods manage the behaviors and are needed by any application that needs to adjust the behavior of some of its windows through behaviors:
+The rest of the methods manage the behaviors and are needed by any application that needs to adjust the behavior of some of its windows through window behaviors:

-### attachBehavior(/* IWindowBehavior */ wb)
+### attachBehavior(/* IWindowBehavior */ wb [, name])
     - wb - A behavior instance.
 Must suport `IWindowBehavior` interface.

 Checks if the interface is supported and then registers the behavior and initializes it (calls its `init` method).

+The `name` argument is optional string that registers the behavior under that name.
+The name must be unique among all the attached behaviors to tha specific window.
+If a behavior with the same name is already registered, an attempt to register another one will cause exception.

 Returns the behavior (the `wb` argument) if it is an `IWindowBehavior` and null otherwise.